Arms and Armor

 Opens November 22, 2025

-Timed-entry reservations will be required for all visitors to the Arms and Armor Galleries.
+Timed-entry reservations are required for all visitors to the Arms and Armor Galleries, available now.
 Learn more

 This fall, the Worcester Art Museum welcomes you to its new Arms and Armor Galleries.
 Uncover the real stories behind myths and legends, brought to life through over 1,000 objects from around the world.
 Showcasing the Museum’s collection of arms and armor—the second largest of its kind in the United States—this new 5,000-square-foot space invites you to delve into timeless themes of bravery, power, identity, and honor, and reflect on how these concepts resonate in our lives today.